adisoftware-ch/mysql-sync/README.md

 This is just a very short description of the steps required to configure the demo application.
 It's strongly recommended to check Googles latest documentation on configuring Firebase.

-1. Go to [https://firebase.google.com](https://firebase.google.com) and register a free Firebase account (Spark Plan)
+1. Using your web browser, go to [https://firebase.google.com](https://firebase.google.com) and register a free Firebase account (Spark Plan)
 2. Access Firebase Console at [https://console.firebase.google.com](https://console.firebase.google.com)
 3. Create a new Firebase Project (e.g. `mysql-sync-demo`)
 4. Go to `Authentication` => `Authentication Method` and enable E-Mail/Password Authentication.
 Ensure that `Requires E-Mail Verification` is checked.